-- 1. NPU must dismiss a formal complaint if the conduct alleged: (1) would not constitute sexual harassment as defined by this Policy if proved; (2) did not occur in NPU's education program or activity, or in the United States. - 2.
-NPU may dismiss a formal complaint if at any time during an investigation or hearing: (1) a complainant notifies the Title IX Coordinator in writing of their desire to withdraw the formal complaint or allegations within; (2) the respondent is no longer enrolled in or employed by NPU; or (3) specific circumstances prevent NPU from being able to gather sufficient information to reach a determination as to the formal complaint or allegations within it.

-3. Dismissal of a formal complaint does not preclude action under any other NPU policy.
+- NPU must dismiss a formal complaint if the conduct alleged: (1) would not constitute sexual harassment as defined by this Policy if proved; (2) did not occur in NPU's education program or activity, and/or the University did not have control over the Respondent at the time the conduct occurred, or in the United States; 3) At the time of submitting a Formal Complaint, a Complainant is not participating in or attempting to participate in the education program or activity of the University. - 2.
+NPU may dismiss a formal complaint if at any time during an investigation or hearing: (1) a complainant notifies the Title IX Coordinator in writing of their desire to withdraw the formal complaint or allegations within; (2) the respondent is no longer enrolled in or employed by NPU; or (3) specific circumstances prevent NPU from being able to gather sufficient information to reach a determination as to the formal complaint or allegations within it. - 3.
+Dismissal of a formal complaint does not preclude action under any other NPU policy.
 For instance, with regard to a complaint against a faculty or staff member, depending upon the circumstances NPU may choose to proceed with disciplinary action regardless of the dismissal of a complaint under this policy.